nextleap-project/countermitm/source/new.rst

-Up to this point this document has describe methods to securely add contacts, form groups, and verify history in an offline scenario where users can establish an out of band channel to carry out the verification.
+Up to this point this document has describe methods to securely add contacts, form groups, and verify history in an offline scenario where users can establish a second channel to carry out the verification.
 We now discuss how the use of Autocrypt headers can be used to support continuous key verification in an online setting.